-Greece: DEPA Trade to launch RES projects30.
-September 2020. / SEE Energy News
+Greece: DEPA Trade to launch RES projects, SEE Energy News

 In line with its plan for the transition from strictly gas oriented company to overall energy company -DEPA Trade, a company established by a split of Public Gas Corporation (DEPA) will launch projects for the production of electricity from renewable energy sources.
 The company has already initiated talks regarding its involvement in renewable energy projects which are going to be built in the future or are already under construction.
 Its initial plan is to develop a RES (solar and wind) portfolio of some 200 MW.